artudi54/Osmosis/README.md

 - ``c`` - cloud simulation - a scenario that resemles real cloud-edge-iotdevices nodes
 - ``v`` - large cloud simulation - larger version of 'c'

 Configuration files are jsons - they specify all the parameters for the execution.
-You can specify your own configurations based on the examples an use them in the program.
+You can create your own configurations based on the examples and use them in the program.

 The execution runs with 100x speed - it can be adjusted in Main class.